UMT 12x20 purple / N38 - magnetic pin

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Key role in the industry of new technologies – find application in computer drives, electric motors, medical apparatus and other highly developed apparatuses.
+- Key role in the industry of new technologies – are utilized in computer drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Additionally, tiny parts of these products have the potential to hinder the diagnostic process in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+Additionally, small elements of these devices can hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.